tlverse/tlverse-handbook/08-tmle3mopttx.md

 $W$, or an empty set, depending on the subject matter knowledge.
-In particular, a researcher might want to consider known effect modifiers available at the time of treatment decision as possible $V$ covariates, or consider dynamic treatment rules based on measurements that can be easily obtained in a clinical setting.
+In particular, a researcher might want to consider known effect modifiers available at the time of treatment decision as possible $V$ covariates, or consider dynamic treatment rules based on measurments that can be easily obtained in a clinical setting.
-Defining $V$ as a more restrictive set of baseline covariates lets us consider possibly sub-optimal rules that are easier to estimate, and thereby allows for statistical inference for the counterfactual mean outcome under the sub-optimal rule; we will elaborate on this in later sections.
+Defining $V$ as a more restrictive set of baseline covariates allows us to consider possibly sub-optimal rules that are easier to estimate, and thereby allows for statistical inference for the counterfactual mean outcome under the sub-optimal rule; we will elaborate on this in later sections.